Live TVL for DeFi Landing Pages

 The Fix Is Not as Complex as It Sounds

-ChainVibe handles that infrastructure layer so your frontend team does not have to.
+ChainVibe handles that infrastructure layer so the frontend team does not have to.
 You get a WebSocket stream of enriched on-chain events and a metric endpoint that updates in real time, scoped to your contracts, ready to drop into a React hook.

 Your TVL number becomes a live signal, not a cached stat.